PRAYFRME/PRAYFRME/README.md

 - Working on Software Development.
 - Have knowledge about Django Framework.
 - Doing Bachelors in Computer Science and Engineering.
-- Love to work with new technologies and playing with Data and AI.🤖
+- Love to work with new technologies and playing with Data and AI.
 - Hobbies are meeting new people from different countries, listening to music from different languages, watching Anime, reading books.

 <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />